Ida Dalser: Fate of Benito Albino

 Benito Albino Mussolini was abducted by government agents and was told that his mother was dead.
-In 1931, he was adopted as an orphan at 15 by the fascist ex-police chief of Sopramonte.
+In 1931, he was adopted as an orphan at age 15 by the fascist ex-police chief of Sopramonte.
 Initially educated at a Barnabite college in Moncalieri, he enrolled in the Italian Royal Navy and always remained under close surveillance by the fascist government.
 Nevertheless, he persisted in stating that Benito Mussolini was his father and eventually, he was forcibly interned in an asylum in Mombello, Province of Milan, where he died on 26 August 1942 after he was repeatedly given coma-inducing injections, at the age of 26.
-Ida and Benito were officially described as “a danger to themselves and others” but hospital records show that both of them were lucid.
+Ida and Benito were officially described as "a danger to themselves and others" but hospital records show that both of them were lucid.

 In films

 The story of Benito Mussolini's first marriage was suppressed during the fascist era and generally, it remained unknown for years afterward.
-In 2005, it was resurrected by the Italian journalist Marco Zeni and it was made public in a documentary which was broadcast on RAI state television as well as in two books (L'ultimo filò and La moglie di Mussolini).
+In 2005, it was resurrected by the Italian journalist Marco Zeni and it was made public in a documentary, Mussolini’s Secret, which was broadcast on RAI state television as well as in two books (L'ultimo filò and La moglie di Mussolini).

-Vincere, a biopic about Dalser's life that was directed by Marco Bellocchio and starring Giovanna Mezzogiorno, was screened at the 2009 American Film Institute Festival and it was in competition at the 2009 Cannes Film Festival.
+Vincere, a biopic about Dalser's life, directed by Marco Bellocchio and starring Giovanna Mezzogiorno, was screened at the 2009 American Film Institute Festival and it was in competition at the 2009 Cannes Film Festival.